farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to allow locations that are invite only or have invite only services or users assigned to them.

+- `withinUserCategory(userCategory: number | string)`

+Set a filter which will tell the API to return locations where users assigned to it are within the category matching the provided identifier.

 ##### Example

 ```javascript